shubhaga1/shubhaga1/README.md

-# Shubham Garg — Engineering Manager
+# Shubham Garg

-Head of Engineering with 15+ years building distributed systems and leading engineering orgs.
+Head of Engineering with 12+ years building distributed systems and leading engineering orgs.
 Currently focused on platform engineering, AI/ML systems, and preparing for Staff/Principal IC roles.

 ---